Last updated: 4/14/2021

 - Those providing services, as well as all those in schools and health facilities, including students and patients, must practice social distancing and wear a mask.

 - Public Transportation

-- Public Transportation has stopped services until further notice and private cars are banned from the road without a permit.
+- Public Transportation is on reduced service, and private cars are banned from the road without a permit.

 - Country Specific Updates

 - Please see the Eritrean government website (shabait.com) for any updates.

 - Are PCR and/or antigen tests available for U.S. citizens in Eritrea?
 Yes

 - If so, are test results reliably available within 72 hours?
 Yes, generally within 24 hours